MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-capturing-additional-diagnostic-information-for-power-bi.md

 ---

-After you have collected the diagnostic files, attach them to your support request to help the support engineer solve your problem.
+After you collect the diagnostic files, attach them to your support request to help the support engineer solve your problem.
 The HAR file will contain all the information about network requests between the browser window and the Power BI service, including:

 * The activity IDs for each request.